TinyWinsApp/tinywins-ghost-template/README.md

 🙌 TinyWins Ghost Template
 ---

 Welcome!
-Here's our Ghost template that we use for our newsletter.
-Maintained by the 🙌 TinyWins Team.
+Here's our Ghost template that we use for the newsletter.
+Maintained with coffee by the 🙌 TinyWins Team.
 We're happy to share and use it how you want.
-We made it in 2 days with the use of some awesome resources listed below.👇 Check them all out!
+We made it with the use of some awesome resources listed below.👇 Check them all out!

 MIT License (There's no warranty and really anything guaranteed with this template, AS-IS)